neoforged/.github/primers/1.21.2/index.md

 ShaderStateShard MY_SHARD = new ShaderStateShard(MY_SHADER);
 ```

+- `com.mojang.blaze3d.ProjectionType` - An enum which holds the logic for how a projection matrix should be rendered.
 - `com.mojang.blaze3d.buffers`
     - `BufferType` - An enum that specifies the GL target buffer type.
     - `GpuBuffer` - A wrapper around the GL buffer calls for handling the rendering of the screen.